 This question can help you understand the depth of your prospect’s problem.
 The greater the cost of the issue, the higher their need for a solution.
 The cost of the issue to your customer can also help you ascertain your customer’s satisfaction with the price of the product.

 Moreover, the greater the cost of the issue, the more severe it is, and consequently, the quicker they want a solution for it.
-This helps you determine your prospect’s urgency for a solution.
+This helps you determine your prospect’s urgency.

 6. “Who have you been working with so far to solve this issue?
 Why have they failed?”